-You’ve made the decision to protect your vehicle with an extended warranty, and two of the most popular providers have caught your eye: Endurance and CARCHEX.
+You’ve made the decision to protect your vehicle with an extended car warranty, and two of the most popular providers have caught your eye: Endurance and CARCHEX.
 One is a direct service provider, and the other is a third-party broker.
-But which is best for you?
+But between Endurance vs. CARCHEX, which is right for you?

 In this article:

 - How Much Does An Endurance Car Warranty Cost?